Sarah Paulson Has Some Regrets About Playing Linda Tripp

 The American Horror Story actress spoke with The Los Angeles Times in an interview published this weekend to talk about what it was like to portray Tripp and face the subsequent backlash to her casting.

-Upon the announcement earlier this year that Paulson would be embodying Tripp, the civil servant who befriended and later betrayed Monica Lewinsky by revealing her affair with then-President Bill Clinton in the late ‘90s, many critics lambasted the show’s choice of selecting a conventionally thin actor to portray a larger person.
+Upon the announcement that Paulson would be embodying Tripp, the civil servant who befriended and later betrayed Monica Lewinsky by revealing her affair with then-President Bill Clinton in the late ‘90s, many critics lambasted the show’s choice of selecting a conventionally thin actor to portray a larger person.

 "It's very hard for me to talk about this without feeling like I'm making excuses," said Paulson in the interview with the Times.
 “There’s a lot of controversy around actors and fat suits, and I think that controversy is a legitimate one.
 I think fat phobia is real.
 I think to pretend otherwise causes further harm.
 And it is a very important conversation to be had.”